 Be sure you have plenty of fuel for your trip.

 A good rule is to use 1/3 of your fuel to get to the destination, 1/3 to return, and to keep 1/3 as an emergency reserve.
-With the boat level on a trailer or in the water, turn the key to "ON"(on) and check the fuel level.
-For fuel filling instructions, see page 37.
+With the boat level on a trailer or in the water, check the fuel level.
+For fuel filling instructions, see page 38.

-Remove cowling
+Remove the top cowling

-For the following checks, remove the top cowling from the engine.
-To remove the engine top cowling, release the lock lever and lift off the cowling.
+For the following checks, remove the top cowling from the bottom cowling.
+To remove the top cowling, release the cowling lock lever and lift off the top cowling.